-PandaSet is divided into two subsets called Panda64 and PandaFF.
-This partition is made by seperating the scans depending on their acquisition sensors.
-Panda64 is made of scans acquired by the 64-fiber LiDAR and PandaFF by the solid-state LiDAR.
-Through this, both datasets present the same scene but with very different acquisition sensors.
+PandaSet is divided into two subsets, Panda64 and PandaFF.
+This partition is made by separating the scans according to their acquisition sensors.
+Panda64 is made of scans acquired by the 64-beam LiDAR and PandaFF by a solid-state LiDAR.
+Thus, both datasets present the same scene but with very different acquisition sensors.

-Training sets are selected due to their size, all having much more than 20,000 scans dedicated for training.
+Training sets are selected due to their size, with more than 20,000 scans dedicated to training.
 Furthermore, they represent three different acquisition sensors and three different acquisition settings, providing a variety of domains for training, and thus can be safely considered a multi-source dataset.
 Details about the datasets can be found in \autoref{tab:summary_dataset}.
 Among them, SemanticKITTI and nuScenes are considered the standard datasets for LSS and will be used for comparisons.

 Evaluation sets are selected due to their complexity and difference from the training sets.
-In order to verify the generalization capabilities of LSS methods, a significant domain gap needs to be found between training and evaluation sets.
+To verify the generalization capabilities of LSS methods, a significant domain gap needs to be found between training and evaluation sets.
 PandaFF, with its solid-state LiDAR, provides a strong sensor shift, whereas SemanticPOSS and ParisLuco3D provide strong scene shifts by being acquired in densely populated scenes.
-The three of them are small datasets, but they are on-par with sequence 08 from SemanticKITTI, which is widely used for method comparison.
+The three are small datasets, but they are on par with sequence 08 from SemanticKITTI, which is widely used for method comparison.
 Details about the datasets can be found in \autoref{tab:summary_dataset}.